Get tips, join events & make friends in Munich

 Why do Brits move abroad … (and do they like it?)

 Every year, we run one of the biggest global surveys among expats and ask them about various aspects of their life.
-Learn what motivates our Canadian members to move abroad, what keeps them there, and what they struggle with or miss about home.
+Learn what motivates our British members to move abroad, what keeps them there, and what they struggle with or miss about home.

 The pros & cons of living in Munich